 Benefits: UPS Surepost, FedEx Smartpost, and DHL eCommerce

 These services are each carrier’s solution for cost-effective smaller package shipping within the US.
 They leverage the United States Postal Service (USPS) for arguably the most expensive part of the shipping process, the last mile.
-It is estimated that the last mile costs as much as 28% of the total transportation costs so UPS, FedEx, and DHL leverage USPS existing infrastructure, including the post office, mail trucks, and postal carriers, instead of their own.
+It is estimated that the last mile costs as much as 28% of the total transportation costs so UPS, FedEx (FedEx discontinued their relationship with USPS in 2021), and DHL leverage USPS existing infrastructure, including the post office, mail trucks, and postal carriers, instead of their own.
 As a result, the carriers can reduce costs and offer the sellers additional savings, all without compromising speed and reliability.

 On average, sellers can expect to save 20%-30% on shipments when compared to other ground shipping options, like UPS and FedEx Ground, where the carriers use their own transportation and employees from pick up to delivery.
 While the other services might be faster or more reliable, the cost savings recognized might be enough for a seller to consider switching to Surepost, Smartpost, or eCommerce.

 In addition to cost savings, there are a number of benefits all three services provide, including:

 Saturday deliveries: Sellers get the benefit of deliveries 6 days a week without incurring additional fees